 Whether you show up in cowboy boots or a business suit, there’s more common ground in Oklahoma City than you might think.
-Although it's hard to fully experience the city's rich culture in just one weekend, here are some recommendations for ways to spend 48 hours in the Modern Frontier and make your trip exactly what you want it to be.
+Although it's hard to fully experience the city's rich culture in just one weekend, here are some recommendations for ways to safely spend 48 hours in the Modern Frontier and make your trip exactly what you want it to be.

 Where you stay sets the tone for the whole trip.
 From a restored motor inn to glamping under the open sky, there’s a wide variety of unique lodging experiences and historic hotels in OKC.

 Located in the hub of downtown OKC, the Skirvin Hilton is a sophisticated hotel with luxurious amenities, comfortable furnishings and beautiful décor.
 The Skirvin Hilton features a charming on-site restaurant and a lavish cocktail bar where you can enjoy live music a few nights a week.
 The Skirvin is just a few blocks from the Bricktown Entertainment District where you’ll find OKC’s nightlife hub.

-From the Skirvin, the Oklahoma City Museum of Art is only a short walk or streetcar ride away.
+From 21c, the Oklahoma City Museum of Art is only a short walk away.
 At the museum, you'll find three floors of traveling installations and permanent exhibits, including one of the largest collections of Dale Chihuly glass in the world and the renowned Samuel Roberts Noble Theater that screens international, independent, documentary and classic films year-round.

 The Oklahoma City Museum of Art puts you just a short walk (less than five minutes) or one streetcar stop away from the Oklahoma City National Memorial and Museum.
 Yes, the topic is a heavy and tragic one, but you will be amazed at the beauty the city has managed to reclaim in order to pay tribute to the victims and survivors, honor the volunteers and first responders and celebrate our city’s resilience and determination.
-In honor of the 25th anniversary of the Oklahoma City bombing, admission is free on the 25th of every month this year.
+Visit this page to reserve timed tickets to the museum.
 Access to the Outdoor Symbolic Memorial is always free.